kdaigh/autofarm-os/firmata/README.md

 ## Getting Started

-### Installation
+### Setup and Installation

+*1.* Load the [StandardFirmata.ino](https://github.com/firmata/arduino/blob/master/examples/StandardFirmata/StandardFirmata.ino) sketch to the Arduino.

-Install Firmata on the Pi with the following commands
+*2.* Install Firmata on the Pi with the following commands

     sudo apt-get install python-serial mercurial
-    python3 -m pip install pyfirmata
+    python3 -m pip install pyfirmata`

-You can ensure that this was completed successfully, open Python Idle and run `import pyfirmata`.
+You can ensure that this was completed successfully, open Python Idle and run

+    import pyfirmata

+### Blinky Test
+Test the setup and installation by running

+    python blinky.py

 ### Versioning